 The District has adopted GASB Statement No. 61, The Financial Reporting Entity: Omnibus.
-Using these criteria, the District has no component units.
-The District is included in the basic financial statements of Hays County, Texas, as a component unit.
+Using these criteria, the District is not a component unit of any other reporting entity and has no component units.

 B. Government-Wide Financial Statements

 The government-wide financial statements (i.e. the Statement of Net Position and the Statement of Activities) report information on all of the non-fiduciary activities of the District.